-ENG 271 WORLD LITERATURE I (3T) 3 credits PREREQUISITE: ENG 102 or equivalent
+WORLD LITERATURE I (3T) 3 credits PREREQUISITE: A grade of "C" or better in ENG 102 or equivalent

 This course is a study of selected literary masterpieces from Homer to the Renaissance.
 Emphasis is placed on major representative works and writers of this period and on the literary, cultural, historical and philosophical forces that shaped these works and that are reflected in them.
 Upon completion and in written compositions, students will be able to interpret the aesthetic and thematic aspects of these works, relate the works to their historical and literary contexts, and understand relevant criticism and research.